-With the Covid pandemic showing few signs of abating many teams are now working part from home and part in the office.
+With hybrid work showing few signs of abating, many teams are now working part from home and part in the office.

 This can be challenging for any manager.
 You want everyone on your team to feel engaged, motivated and set up for success.
 Here are some handy tips.